cloudfoundry/dropsonde-protocol/README.md

 # dropsonde-protocol

-Dropsonde is a two-way protocol for emitting events and metrics in one direction, and out-of-band control messages in the other.
+Dropsonde is a two-way protocol for emitting events and metrics in one direction.
 Messages are encoded in the Google [Protocol Buffer](https://developers.google.com/protocol-buffers) binary wire format.

 It is a goal of the system to reduce the need for low-level metric events (e.g. `ValueMetric` and `CounterEvent` messages).
 Though in the early stages, we include types such as `HttpStartEvent`, `HttpStopEvent` and `HttpStartStopEvent` to allow metric generation and aggregation at a higher level of abstraction, and to offload the work of aggregation to downstream receivers.
 Emitting applications should focus on delivering events, not processing them or computing statistics.